-- 29.6.
+29.6.
 If medical opinion holds that the disease could not have been detected on medical examination prior to the acceptance for service and that disease will not be deemed to have arisen during service, the Medical Board is required to state the reasons [Rule 14(b)]; and 29.7.
-It is mandatory for the Medical Board to follow the guidelines laid down in Chapter II of the Guide to Medical Officers (Military Pensions), 2002 "Entitlement: General Principles", including Paras 7, 8 and 9 as referred to above (para 27)." - 7.
-In view of the settled position of law on attributability, we find that the RMB has denied attributability to the applicant only by endorsing that the disability 'PRIMARY HYPERTENSION (I-10)' is neither attributable to nor aggravated (NANA) by service on the ground of onset of disability in June, 2016 while posted in Peace location, therefore, applicant is not entitled to disability element of disability pension.
-However. considering circumstances of the case, we are of the opinion that this reasoning of Release Medical Board for denying disability element of disability pension to applicant is cryptic, not convincing and doesn't reflect the complete truth on the matter.
+It is mandatory for the Medical Board to follow the guidelines laid down in Chapter II of the Guide to Medical Officers (Military Pensions), 2002 -"Entitlement: General Principles", including Paras 7, 8 and 9 as referred to above (para 27)."

+7. In view of the settled position of law on attributability, we find that the RMB has denied attributability to the applicant only by endorsing that the disability 'PRIMARY HYPERTENSION (ICD I-10)' is neither attributable to nor aggravated (NANA) by service on the ground of onset of disability in May, 2019 while posted in Peace location (Vadodara, Gujarat) and as per para 43, Chapter -VI of Guide to Medical Officers (Military Pension), 2008, therefore, applicant is not entitled to disability element of disability pension.
+However, considering the facts and circumstances of the case, we are of the opinion that this reasoning of Release Medical Board for denying disability element of disability pension to applicant is cryptic, not convincing and doesn't reflect the complete truth on the matter.
 Peace Stations have their own pressure of rigorous military training and associated stress and strain of military service.
-The applicant was enrolled in Indian Army on 02.05.1995 and the disability has started after more than 21 years of Army service i.e. in June, 2016.
-We also find that applicant's ideal weight was 64 Kg whereas the actual weight was 70 Kg, over weight is 6 Kg which is 9.37% i.e. less than 10%.
+The applicant was enrolled in Indian Army on 26.02.1996 and the disability has started after more than 23 years of Army service i.e. in May, 2019.
+We also find that at the time of discharge applicant's ideal weight was 66.5 Kg whereas the actual weight was 72 Kg, over weight is 5.5 Kg which is 8.27% of the ideal weight.
 As such it also cannot be said that the cause of disability is overweight.
 We are therefore of the considered opinion that the benefit of doubt in these circumstances should be given to the applicant in view of Dharamvir Singh vs Union of India & Ors (supra), and the disability of the applicant should be considered as aggravated by military service.